***List updated May 2019

 I initially made this list back in 2013 and since then I often find myself sharing it as a resource for others.
 As I continue to read, I also continue to refine my list.
 Below are my top fifteen recommendations for theology books.

 These are not the deepest theological books you’ll ever find or even books you are likely to find in a Bible college setting.
-Instead, these books serve as great examples of practical theology that is approachable enough for anyone to understand (as is not the case with most theology books).
-Taken as an entire list, they cover a wide variety of topics that I think the typical Christian should be familiar with in at least a basic sense.
+Instead, these books serve as great examples of practical theology that is approachable enough for anyone to understand (as is not the case with many theology books).
+Taken as an entire list, they cover a wide variety of topics that I think the typical Christian should be familiar with as a foundation for the faith.
 As such, I’d highly recommend this list to anyone looking to deepen their understanding of Scripture and how God interacts with His people.

 - Cross Vision by Greg Boyd – What if the harshest aspects of God in the Old Testament actually help us see the most beautiful aspects of Jesus on the cross?
 This book will show you how to read the Bible with fresh eyes and cause you never to see God the same way again.
 Easily one of the best and most transformative books I’ve ever read.